 If you are traveling from Mumbai than Satna is the closet railway station to Khajuraho, it is 115 Km from Khajuraho.
 There are direct buses for Khajuraho from Satna, which are very economical though not very comfortable.
 A taxi will cost between 2,100 to 2,500 INR.

 You can also club Khajuraho with Orchha as it’s only 170 Km.

 Best time to visit Khajuraho

 November to January is the best time to visit in terms of temperature.
-The maximum temperature hovers around 16 to 18-degree Celcius and minimum goes till 4 or 5-degree Celcius at night.
+The maximum temperature hovers around 16 to 18-degree Celcius and the minimum goes till 4 or 5-degree Celcius at night.
 It is the best time to explore the temples and open areas as the weather remains cool and sunny.

-The month of February is also good in terms of weather and crowd are lesser but Khajuraho dance festival is in this month.
+The month of February is also good in terms of weather and crowd are lesser but the Khajuraho dance festival is in this month.
 That’s why there is more crowd and hotel tariff goes up.

 April to mid-June is summer and temperature goes up to 45 degrees Celcius.
 It becomes unbearably hot during this time.

 July and August is the peak monsoon season, though temperature remains around 30 to 35 degrees while due to humidity, it feels 40 degrees.
 It rains heaviness during this time, which makes it difficult to go out and explore temples.
 Moreover, Panna tiger reserve remains closed during monsoon months.